mkeke/tetris/readme.md

 A classic which was even made by Norwegian developers!
 Everything is great about Twintris!

 - Earthquake when clearing 4 lines (QUAD!)
-- Pieces fall smoothly (doesn't snap to grid)
+- Pieces fall smoothly (don't snap to grid)
 - Pieces fall faster for each level, up to a certain point
 - Visualised statistics on the frequency of each piece
 - Score